hospitalmanage/HospitalManagementSystem/README.txt

 # Font-size of whole Page : 14px
 # Color of the boxes : #160424
 # Color of the block : #160424
+# Hovering Effect should be present in each Box {

+	Text-Color : White
+	Background-Color : #160424

+	# While Active Tab in Navigation Bar {

+		Background-Color : #0e0217
+		Text-Color : White
+		# There should be No Text Decoration(Help) IMP
+	}
+}

 # Font should be used : Courier New